Márton Braun

-Márton Braun (born 20 June 1963) is a Hungarian politician, member of the National Assembly (MP) for Szekszárd (Tolna County Constituency I) from 1998 to 2010.
-He became Member of Parliament from Tolna County Regional List in 2010, holding the seat until 2014.
+Márton Braun (born 20 June 1963) is a Hungarian politician, and member of the National Assembly (MP) for Szekszárd (Tolna County Constituency I) from 1998 to 2010.
+He became a Member of Parliament from Tolna County Regional List in 2010, holding the seat until 2014.
 He was a member of the Committee on European Affairs from 25 June 1998 until 5 May 2014.
 In June 2015, Braun was appointed CEO of Szerencsejáték Ltd., the largest gaming service provider in Hungary.

 Personal life

 He is married to Katalin Braunné Fülöp.
 They have a son, Marcell, and a daughter, Anna Luca.